kz/iamkelv.in-new/_includes/about.md

 - [Insurtech](https://artificial.io/products) working at Artificial Labs to digitise a traditionally paper-based industry
 - Finding ways to improve traditionally insecure DVRs by building [my own software replacement](https://github.com/kz/swanntools)

 I also quite regularly attend hackathons, so you may see me around at them.
-Outside of computing, [fives](https://www.youtube.com/watch?v=aWNamssrZAY) (squash, but with your hands!) and read sci-fi novels.
+Outside of computing, I play [fives](https://www.youtube.com/watch?v=aWNamssrZAY) (squash, but with your hands!) and enjoy reading sci-fi novels.